robertbozsik/eurovision-songs-audio-features/README.md

 # Audio Features of Songs in the Eurovision Song Contest
+This project was submitted as the first project of the Ironhack Bootcamp for Data Analysis in Berlin.\
+It was made with Python, Jupyter Notebook and the Spotify API.

+# Team members:
-Şelale Urun & João Fernandes & Robert Bozsik \
+Şelale Urun & João Fernandes & Robert Bozsik
-June 2020

 # Project Description & Goals:
-This projects main goal is to overcome the challenges of obtaining data from different sources such as APIs \
-and the website.
-Also to merge all the data collected and create one dataset.

-# Questions:
-- Are there any features that correlate with placing high in Eurovision?
-- What are the features of songs that won the Eurovision?
-- What are the features of songs that got the least points?
+The goal of the project was to gather data from different sources, including APIs and web scraping.
+Merge the data and gain a clean dataset ready for further analysis.

 # Workflow:
 1. Data Extraction: